vtex/profile-form/README.md

 />
 ```

 Note that the `onClick` hook for both buttons is automatically injected by the container.
-Also, the text for the `ToggleBusinessButton` is standardized; you don't need to pass any text inside your button (and if you will, it will be overwritten).
+Also, the text for the `ToggleBusinessButton` is standardized; you don't need to pass any text inside your button (and if you do, it will be overwritten).

 ### ProfileRules